tbzzzzz/yuan-wu.github.io/_includes/pub.md

 <span id="-publications"></span>
 # 📝 Publications

 - `CCF A` Health-Radio: Towards Contactless Myocardial Infarction Detection Using Radio Signals.
 IEEE Transactions of Mobile Computing.
-21(2): 585-597 (2022)
+21(2): 585-597 (2022).
 - ``CCF A`` MC-Tracking:Towards Ubiquitous Menstrual Cycle Tracking using the Smartphone.
-IEEE Transactions of Mobile Computing(2023)
+IEEE Transactions of Mobile Computing(2023).
 - ``CCF A``Ubicon-BP: Towards Ubiquitous, Contactless Blood Pressure Detection Using Smartphone.
 IEEE Transactions of Mobile Computing.
+(2025).
+- ``CCF A``FingerVib: Fortifying Acoustic-based Authentication with Finger Vibration Biometric on Smartphone.
+IEEE Transactions on Information Forensics & Security.
 (2025)
 - ``CCF A`` An Effective and Resilient Backdoor Attack Framework against Deep Neural Networks and Vision Transformers.
 IEEE Transactions on Dependable and Secure Computing ,2025.
 - ``SCI 一区``Ubi-Fatigue: Towards Ubiquitous Fatigue Detection via contactless sensing[J].
 IEEE Internet of Things Journal, 2022.（IF=10.2）
 - ``SCI 一区``Ubi-Asthma: Towards Ubiquitous Asthma Detection using the Smartwatch[J].
 IEEE Internet of Things Journal, 2023.（IF=10.2）